PowerlessCube/expensify-app/.vscode/Challenge.md

 # Expense Removal Challenge

-1. Create startRemoveExpense (same call signature as removeExpense)
+1. Create startEditExpense (same call signature as editExpense)
-2. Test startRemoveExpense with "should remove expenses from firebase"
+2. Test startEditExpense with "should edit expenses from firebase"
-3. Use startRemoveExpense in EditExpensePage instead of removeExpense
+3. Use startEditExpense in EditExpensePage instead of editExpense
 4. Adjust EditExpensePage tests